 Fox Car Rentals suck.
 They are running a scam, canceling reservations to get you to rent more cars for more$.
 Their customer service is non-existent & cars are unsafe.

-Review about: Fox Rent A Car Car Rental.
+Product or Service Mentioned: Fox Rent A Car Car Rental.